gnovos/ctx/README.md

 particularly if you override stuff the matchers are hoping to also override, like == or =~ on String, who knew?

+*So don't do that.*

-So don't do that.
-Not unless you like stuff to break in inexplicable ways.
+...not unless you like stuff to break in inexplicable ways.

 Personally, I *do* like things breaking in inexplicable ways (why else would I write things like this?) since makes life interesting (also kind of explains my dating choices, when you get right down to it),